The “Walk it Off” Mentality in Sports Has Got to Go

 A good coach is more than just the person with the clipboard.

 In modern sports, on-field evaluations by qualified individuals can identify players at greater risk for sustaining trauma, hits, injury, and so forth.
-It’s a crucial cog in the prevention machine.
+It’s a crucial cog in the prevention machine for permanent brain damage.

 Proper coaching, conditioning, technical training, and strengthening strategies should be implemented at the appropriate level to help reduce contact and the risk of injury.